LogicMonitor currently supports monitoring of billing data via AWS Cost and Usage Reports

 - Create and configure a Cost & Usage Report to be stored in an S3 bucket

 From your AWS console, navigate to your username in the upper right hand corner and select ‘My Billing Dashboard’.
-Under the Reports section, create a report with the following configuration:
+Next, click on “Cost & Usage Reports” on the left.
+Next, create a report with the following configurations:

 The resulting configuration should look like this: